Contents

 You can also define your own custom window layouts by dragging

-the view tabs to a desired area and edge.
+the view tab names to a desired area and edge.
 Any number of areas

-within the Calendar View can be defined, and only or more tabs
+within the Calendar View can be defined, and one or more tabs

 dragged into it.
 A couple example layouts are shown below, to